ABC-iRobotics/ros_course_materials_en/docs/03_python_principles.md

     ---

-2. Definiáljunk subscriber-t a topichoz és írjuk meg a callback függvényt, majd implementáljuk a go to funkciót.
+2. Create a subscriber for the topic and write the callback function:

     ```python
     # Imports